MarkD117/marvel-quiz/README.md

 ### Button Stacking

 The first issue that I ran into was when I was trying to position the button elements within the main quiz container.
 Initially, to do this I used postition absolute alongside the top, left and transform properties to position all buttons in the center.
-This caused all button elements to ingore each other and stack on top of each other rendering most of them useless.
+This caused all button elements to ignore each other and stack on top of each other rendering most of them useless.

 The fix for this was to give the menu container a display of grid and wrap the buttons in their own div.
 I then used `display: flex;` on the button container to center the buttons within the grid.
 This would prevent the buttons from ignoring each other and stacking.